ak1ra-lab/selfhosted-server/.github/instructions/pwsh.instructions.md

 - Include comment-based help for functions
 - Ensure scripts are testable and maintainable
 - Follow PowerShell common practices and conventions
+- Note minimum PowerShell version requirements when using specific .NET methods